logo

 Training at Skyline does not, however, "end" with the accomplishment of any particular FAI badge or any particular FAA certificate.
 Club instructors include individuals who are proficient at training aerobatic flight and cross-country flying.
 The emphasis on "badge flying" continues throughout a member's flying career, up to and including the Diamond badge.
 Several members, including some instructors, are also active competition pilots who encourage and help members who are interested in this aspect break into competitive soaring.

 All Skyline Soaring Club instructors are "SSA Instructors" who particpate in the various programs of the Soaring Safety Foundation (SSF) and are empowered to award the first four badges (A, B, C, and Bronze) of the SSA/FAI badge series.
-To see a list of current Club instructors (some with brief biographies) with e-mail addresses, click HERE.

 What to Expect